Considering a Rabbit from Hot Cross Buns?

 Next Step: Placement Form

-If this feels like a good fit for your home, the next step is to complete the Placement Form.
+If you feel ready to move forward, the next step is to complete the Placement Form.

-This form is not a test.
-It simply helps me understand your home, your expectations, and how I can best guide you in the process.
+It is a starting point and helps us understand your home, your expectations, and how we can best guide you in the process.

-Submitting the form does not obligate you, and it does not guarantee placement.
-It is simply the beginning of a conversation.
+Submitting the form does not obligate you, and it does not guarantee placement—but it does begin a more active conversation.